CoryG89/coryg89.github.com/index.md

 My name is Cory Gross.
 I am a software developer graduating with my Bachelor's in Software Engineering from Auburn University in December of 2013.
 I am interested in working with a like-minded team to build good software that people actually use.
+I am also interested in things like: open source technologies, standards, and platforms such as the Web, mobile platforms, game development, and technology in general.
+I am the type that is interested in technology for it's own sake, but I also want to make an impact with my work.
-I like Web/mobile development, games, networking, and technology in general.
-I have a passion for open source and love learning to use new tools.
-This site is hosted for free on GitHub Pages and was built using [**Jekyll**][1] and [**Twitter Bootstrap**][2].
+I love learning to use new tools and technology and I have a passion for open source.

 I enjoy the startup atmosphere and could definitely see myself working in the Silicon Valley area with a small team.
 However, I also think it would also be